dasec/fishy/doc/source/02_filesystem_datastructures.rst

 Journal
 *******

-The journal guarantees a successful write operation, after a committed data transaction is written to the disk, it is saved to a 128MiB big section on the disk, the journal.
+The journal guarantees a successful write operation.
+After a committed data transaction is written to the disk, it is saved to a 128MiB big section on the disk, the journal.
 From there it gets written to its final destination and can be restored in case of a power outage or data corruption during the write operation.